jmoneta/blog/content/posts/blockchains.md

 ## The Storage Dilemma: Blockchain Obesity

-Here's a fun fact: as of 2021, the Bitcoin blockchain was over 320 GB in size [7].
-That's bigger than the hard drive on my first five computers combined.
-And it's only getting bigger.
+Here's a fun fact that'll make your hard drive weep: as of September 2024, the Bitcoin blockchain has ballooned to a whopping 553 GB in size [7].
+That's larger than the entire Library of Congress's digital collections circa 2022.

+At this rate, we'll soon need a dedicated data center just to store pictures of digital coins.
+Talk about your ultimate blockchain dad bod – it's all bloat and no speed!

 This ever-growing chain poses two significant problems: